 Luca Badoer is the driver to have started the most Formula 1 races without scoring a point.
 Who else started many races without ever scoring?
 We take a look at the drivers to have started the most Formula 1 races without scoring a point!

-51 Luca Badoer
+51 – Luca Badoer

 Had Formula 1 awarded points down to tenth place, Luca Badoer would have scored at the 1993 San Marino Grand Prix, on his fourth Grand Prix appearance.
-He never bettered the seventh place which he scored in the Imola race – but did record eleven top ten finishes in his career.
-Badoer came agonisingly close to recording a fifth place finish – and two points – at the 1999 European Grand Prix, only for his car to give in thirteen laps from the end.
+He never bettered the seventh place which he scored in the Imola race – but did record 11 top ten finishes in his career.
+Badoer came agonisingly close to recording a fifth place finish – and two points – at the 1999 European Grand Prix, only for his car to give in 13 laps from the end.

-The Italian set the record for most point-less appearances at the 1999 Australian Grand Prix and extended it to 49 races without a point by the end of the 1999 season – when he left the Minardi team.
+The Italian set the record for most point-less appearances at the 1999 Australian Grand Prix and extended it to 49 races without scoring a point by the end of the 1999 season – when he left the Minardi team.
 Ten years later, Badoer returned to F1 with Ferrari after the second longest gap between two Grand Prix appearances.

-39 Charles Pic
+39 – Charles Pic

-35 Max Chilton
+35 – Max Chilton

-34 Brett Lunger
+34 – Brett Lunger

-Like Luca Badoer, had the F1 points system awarded points down to tenth place in Lunger’s time of racing, he would not feature on this list.
+Like Luca Badoer, had the F1 points system awarded points down to tenth place in Lunger’s time of racing between 1975 and 1978, he would not feature on this list.
 The American finished in the top ten on nine occasions, with a best result of seventh place in the 1978 Belgian Grand Prix.

-32 Tora Takagi
+32 – Tora Takagi